jw013/exact-cover-rs/README.md

 options) is provided with [`MrvExactCoverSearch`].
 Its code can be helpful as a starting point for custom implementations.

-## Example
+## Examples

 The following pure exact cover problem is often used as an example in texts by Knuth, and consists of 7 items and 6 options.
+For a more practical application, see `examples/sudoku.rs`.

 ```rust
 # use xcov::*;